Francine Villeneuve

-Francine Alicia Villeneuve (born July 22, 1964) is a Canadian retired thoroughbred jockey and racing pioneer.
+Francine Alicia Villeneuve (July 22, 1964 – June 5, 2026) was a Canadian Thoroughbred jockey and racing pioneer.

-She is sometimes referred to by the nickname "The Queen of Fort Erie" because of a long affiliation with the border oval.
-With 1,001 victories and 3,065 combined wins, places and shows, she retired "for good" in April 2012 as the winningest female Canadian jockey of all time and was the first Canadian woman to achieve the 1,000 wins milestone.
+Villeneuve was sometimes referred to by the nickname "The Queen of Fort Erie" because of a long affiliation with the border oval.
+With 1,001 victories and 3,065 combined wins, places and shows, she retired "for good" in April 2012 as the winningest female Canadian jockey of all time and was the first Canadian woman to achieve the 1,000-wins milestone.

 Early life

 The only child of Ron and Eleanor (née Broderick) Villeneuve, Francine grew up around horses on the family farm in Winchester Springs, Ontario and went to North Dundas District High School in the village of Chesterville.
 While attending Humber College for equine studies, she took a summer job at Woodbine Racetrack as a hot walker in 1984, and by 1987 she was a licensed racing jockey.